wanghaisheng/gen-brand-social-account-RSS/README.md

 forget about API key,git and docker, just click the app icon on your desktop in a very lazy way

+## batch channel support
+you can submit a csv file specified more than one video url or channel url

 ## multiple video  source support

 * youtube